-On successful completion of the course, your results are submitted to the University, who will issue your Certificate.
-It is vital that you ensure the Sheffield College University Centre always has your current address to ensure that these important documents go to the correct address.
+On successful completion of the course Sheffield Hallam University will issue your Certificate.
+It is vital that you ensure that the Sheffield College University Centre always has your current address to ensure that these important documents go to the correct place.

-You must notify the Sheffield College University Centre if you change either your term time or the permanent addresses given at enrolment, and your email address and mobile telephone number.
+You must notify the Sheffield College University Centre if you change either your term time or the permanent addresses given at enrolment, as well as your email address and mobile telephone number.